 Keep the Energy and Love Alive

 At Zava, we believe sexual intimacy shouldn’t suffer as you or your relationship age.
 We’re committed to helping you with all of your sex health needs quickly and conveniently.

-With over a million patients served, Zava uses registered U.K. physicians and a completely confidential system to provide fast at-home delivery for many of your health needs.
+With over 4.5 million patients served, Zava uses registered U.K. physicians and a completely confidential system to provide fast at-home delivery for many of your health needs.
 No need to be embarrassed, visit a doctor, or wait in line.
 Visit Zava to learn more about our sex health services today.

 We surveyed 1,000 Americans and 1,000 Europeans about their experiences with relationships of different lengths and how that affected their sexual preferences over time.

 You're welcome to share our findings and images with your own audience online, so long as you do so for noncommercial purposes.
 But if you do use our content, please don't dismiss the hard work we've done!
 Simply link back this page to attribute our team appropriately.